petersuhm/petersuhm.com/content/php-package-development-like-a-boss.md

 class Guru {}
 ```

-Since we will be usen a test-driven approach, obviously we need a test for every class we make.
+Since we will be using a test-driven approach, obviously we need a test for every class we make.
 So go ahead, and fill in the first test for our `Guru` class:

 ```php
 # packages/guru/tests/GuruTest.php